-- the AFM approves the admission prospectus and the shares in UMG N.V. are actually admitted to trading on the Euronext Amsterdam regulated market and, as a result, - the Management Board resolves, provided that Vivendi SE's interim balance sheet at 30 June 2021 shows sufficient distributable profits, the amount of which are certified by the Statutory Auditors, to supplement the special dividend in kind by an interim in special dividend in kind in respect of the 2021 financial year in the form of shares in UMG N.V.
+- the AFM approves the admission prospectus and the shares in UMG N.V. are actually admitted to trading on the Euronext Amsterdam regulated market and, as a result,

+- the Management Board resolves, provided that Vivendi SE's interim balance sheet at 30 June 2021 shows sufficient distributable profits, the amount of which are certified by the Statutory Auditors, to supplement the exceptional in special dividend in kind in respect of the 2021 financial year in the form of shares in UMG N.V.